|Bethania Garage Inc. & Hard Dog Fabrication|

 There is a small plastic clip at the rear of the trim panel just behind the hole the shoulder harness guide bolt goes through.
 Remove the clip by pulling it toward the rear of the car.

-Remove the rectangular seat belt trim ring at the front of the panel and the 2 fasteners in each trim panel located on the inside just above the package tray, one is a kind of plastic rivet that is loosened by lifting the center portion and pulling it free, the other is another one of those fancy boot cover snaps with the 10mm head.
-If you have a '99 with the wind blocker remove the screws and lift the wind blocker out.
+Remove the rectangular seat belt trim ring at the front of the panel and the 2 fasteners in each trim panel located on the inside just above the package tray, one is a kind of plastic rivet that is loosened by lifting the center portion and pulling it free, the other is another one of the boot cover snaps with the 10mm head.
+If you have an NB with the wind blocker remove the screws and lift the wind blocker out.
 The trim panel can now be removed by pulling it toward the center of the car, there's a couple of snap type fasteners down low just behind the door that you will need to pop loose as the panel is pulled free.

 carpet fasteners.
 Lower the top.
 (Pre '99 leave the window zipped in,